tushar-sharma/prep-coding/Complexity/ComplexityQuestions.md

 | Rank | O(h) |

-where h is height of tree or lg(n)
+where h is height of tree.
+Best case it is lg(n) or n for worst case.